-Experiencing recrimed bimedities beyond the Applicant 3 Reasonable Sontion Issue Applicant Action OVW Policy Issue with Register and/or confirm existing registration Failure to begin the SAM or at least three weeks prior to the application SAM or Grants.gov Grants.gov due date to ensure that the individual who registration process Registration will be submitting the application has SAM in sufficient time and Grants.gov access and is the person (i.e., by the date registered to submit on behalf of the identified in this applicant. solicitation) is not Maintain documentation of when registration an acceptable began, any issues related to registration, reason for late and all communication with technical submission. support.
-3. Notify OVW as soon as the applicant becomes aware of a problem with registration but no later than 14 days before the application due date.
+- Register and/or confirm existing registration at least three weeks prior to the application deadline to ensure that the individual who will be submitting the application has SAM, Grants.gov, and JustGrants access and is the person registered to submit on behalf of the applicant. - 2.
+Maintain documentation of when registration began, any issues related to registration, and all communication with technical support.